-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-We have analysed the performance data of our school's disadvantaged pupils during the 2021/2022 academic year using key stage 4 performance data and our own internal assessments.
+We have analysed the performance data of our school's disadvantaged pupils during the 2022/2023 academic year using key stage 4 performance data and our own internal assessments.

-For 2022, the Progress 8 score for our disadvantaged pupils was -0.99 and it was +0.08 for non-disadvantaged pupils.
-For Attainment 8, it was 33.4 for disadvantaged pupils and for non-disadvantaged pupils it was 52.8 (national data for Attainment 8 for disadvantaged pupils was 37.5 and 52.6 for non-disadvantaged pupils in 2021/2022).
+For 2023, the Progress 8 score for our disadvantaged pupils was 0.25 and it was 0.29 for non-disadvantaged pupils.
+For Attainment 8, it was 46.7 for disadvantaged pupils and for non-disadvantaged pupils it was 49.9.
+This year, the gap for disadvantaged pupils has significantly narrowed and this will continue to be a focus for 2023-2024.

-In 2021-22 the P8 for students eligible for the Pupil Premium was -0.99, the lowest it has been since the measure was introduced.
-The attendance for this group was 90.5%, which was 2% below their non-disadvantaged peers.
-Furthermore, some of the disadvantaged pupils in this cohort had issues with mental-health, behaviour, attendance and well-being, which was linked to the impact of the pandemic.
-A number of disadvantaged pupils were classed as 'severely absent' and 'persistently absent', which had an impact on these pupils accessing any interventions or strategies being put in place to support their attainment.
+In 2023-24 the Progress 8 score for students eligible for the Pupil Premium was 0.25, which is one of the highest it has been since the measure was introduced.
+The attendance for this group was 90.2%, which was 3.6% below their non-disadvantaged peers.
+Furthermore, some of the disadvantaged pupils in this cohort had issues with their mental-health, and well-being, which was addressed with behaviour/ attendance support plans and interventions with external agencies.
+A number of disadvantaged pupils were classed as 'severely absent' and 'persistently absent', which had an impact on some of these pupils accessing interventions and strategies that had been implemented to support their attainment.